MicrosoftDocs/dataexplorer-docs/data-explorer/adx-governance.md

 ![Cluster vs Database](media/adx-governance/cluster-vs-database.png)

-Let's look at the different parameters a cluster and a database allows us to set.
+Let's look at the different parameters a cluster and a database allow us to set.

 Parameter|Database|Cluster
 -|-|-
 Compute|N/A|Compute is configured at the cluster level.
 Each cluster can have a different [compute sku](manage-cluster-choose-sku.md) and [horizontal scaling](manage-cluster-horizontal-scaling.md).
 VM disks can also be encrypted at rest using [Disk Encryption](cluster-disk-encryption.md).
 Networking|N/A|Networking is configured at the cluster level.
 A cluster can be [deployed inside a Virtual Network](vnet-deployment.md) and from there all [network security features](security-baseline.md#network-security).
 Storage Security|N/A|A storage account is associated with each cluster.
 That storage account can be configured to use [customer managed keys](customer-managed-keys-portal.md) for encryption and / or to also encrypt the data at service-level using [double encryption](double-encryption.md).
 Access Control|Database is an ARM resource (child of the cluster) and can have [role assignment](kusto/management/access-control/role-based-authorization.md).
-Tables currently can't have role assignment (tables can be secured through [restriced view access policy](kusto/management/restrictedviewaccesspolicy.md) and [row level security policy](kusto/management/rowlevelsecuritypolicy.md), both of which aren't a perfect equivalent to table access control).
+Tables currently can't have role assignment (tables can be secured through [restricted view access policy](kusto/management/restrictedviewaccesspolicy.md) and [row level security policy](kusto/management/rowlevelsecuritypolicy.md), both of which aren't a perfect equivalent to table access control).
 Database can hence be seen as the lowest security boundary.|Clusters offer complete isolation both on the control plane (e.g. start / stop cluster) and data plane (e.g. ingestor / viewer)
 Policies|Many [policies](kusto/management/policies.md) can be applied at the cluster, database and table level with an overriding semantic (i.e. if a policy is defined at a lower level, it overrides the policy at a higher level).
-A database can hence be seen as a *policy container* in order to apply some policies to many tables.|Policies applied at the cluster level apply to all tables in all databases unless overriden.
+A database can hence be conceptualized as a *policy container* in order to apply some policies to many tables.|Policies applied at the cluster level apply to all tables in all databases unless overridden.

 On top of that, we can make those general observations:

-* Compute drives the cost
+* Compute drives cost
 * [Cross-cluster queries](kusto/query/cross-cluster-or-database-queries.md) are often less performant than if they were done within the same cluster
 * Cross-database queries (within the same cluster) have the same performance than if they were done on tables in the same database

 For those reasons, although clusters provide more isolation, we typically try to consolidate where it makes sense.

-Those are no hard rules but guidance on when to use a given pattern
+Those are no hard rules but guidance on when to use a given pattern.

-### When to use a single databases
+### When to use a single database

 * When all tables should have similar access control rules in querying, ingestion and administration
 * When tables share the same policies or have table-specific policies